Lens depth function and k-relative neighborhood graph: versatile tools for ordinal data analysis: Experiments

-We finally apply Algorithm \ref{medoid_alg} and the method by \citeauthor{crowdmedian} to a large network with the dissimilarity function $d$ equaling the shortest-path-distance.
+Finally, we applied Algorithm \ref{medoid_alg} and the method by \citeauthor{crowdmedian} to a large network with the dissimilarity function $d$ equaling the shortest-path-distance.
 In this context, a medoid is usually referred to as a ``most central point with respect to the closeness centrality measure'' \citep{freeman_closeness}.
-Our data set comprises 8638 vertices as data points, which is a far too large number for being feasible for the embedding methods.
-These vertices form the largest connected component of a collaboration network with originally 9877 vertices that represent authors of papers submitted to arXiv in the High Energy Physics - Theory category and with two vertices being connected if the authors co-authored at least one paper \citep{leskovec_graph_evolution}.
-In the left plot of Figure \ref{plots_experiments_median_largenetwork} we show the relative error for the two considered methods as a function of the number of provided statements of the kind \eqref{my_quest} and \eqref{quest_crowdmed}, respectively, varying between $10^4$ and $8\cdot 10^7$.
-The latter is less than one permil of the number of all possible statements $\tbinom{8638}{3}$, which is so large that the set of all possible statements does by no means fit into the main memory of a single machine.
-As in the previous experiments, the shown error is the average over 100 runs of the experiment, but here the data set is fixed and the only sort of randomness comes from the choice of statements.
-In addition to the average error we also show the minimum and maximum error over the 100 runs for illustrating the variance in the methods.
-When the number of input statements is small, Algorithm \ref{medoid_alg} outperforms the method by \citeauthor{crowdmedian}.
-It is easy to see that a strategy of purely guessing a point uniformly at random as medoid estimate incurs a relative error of $0.47$ on average.
-Even when given only $10^4$ input statements, the error of Algorithm \ref{medoid_alg} is only about one half of this.
-The variance seems to be similar for both methods.
+Our data set consists of 8638 vertices, which form the largest connected component of a collaboration network with 9877 vertices that represent authors of papers submitted to arXiv in the High Energy Physics - Theory category and with two vertices being connected if the authors co-authored at least one paper \citep{leskovec_graph_evolution}.
+Comparing against the embedding methods as in the previous experiments on this large data set would have taken months (considering various numbers of input statements and averaging over 100 runs), so we only compared against GNMDS (embedding dimension chosen to equal two) for a small number of input statements.
+The first and the second plot of Figure \ref{plots_experiments_median_largenetwork} show the relative error of Algorithm~\ref{medoid_alg} and the method by \citeauthor{crowdmedian} as a function of the number of provided statements of the kind~\eqref{my_quest} or of the kind \eqref{quest_crowdmed}.
+The number of provided statements varies between $10^4$ and $8\cdot 10^7$.
+The latter is less than one permil of the number of all statements, which is $\tbinom{8638}{3}\approx 10^{11}$.
+This number is so large that the set of all statements does by no means fit into the main memory of a single machine.
+The plots also show the relative error of the embedding approach using the GNMDS algorithm for 10000, 27144, and 73680 input statements.
+As in the previous experiments, the shown error is the average over 100 runs of the experiment, but here the data set is fixed and the only sort of randomness comes from the input statements (and the random initialization of the ordinal embedding in case of GNMDS).
+In addition to the average error the plots show the minimum and maximum error of the 100 runs for illustrating the variance in the methods.
+In both the cases of $errorprob=0$ (1st plot) and $errorprob=0.3$ (2nd plot), when the number of input statements is small, Algorithm~\ref{medoid_alg} outperforms the method by \citeauthor{crowdmedian}.
+Both methods outperform the embedding approach, which might have difficulties due to the data set being non-Euclidean or might struggle with a too small embedding dimension.
+For comparison, a strategy of choosing a data point uniformly at random as medoid estimate incurs a relative error of $0.47$ in expectation.
+Even when given only $10000$ input statements, when $errorprob=0$, the error of Algorithm \ref{medoid_alg} is only about one half of this.
+The variance seems to be similar for both Algorithm \ref{medoid_alg} and the method by \citeauthor{crowdmedian} and seems to be significantly larger for the embedding approach.
 As expected, it decreases as the number of input statements increases.
-The right plot shows the corresponding running times of Algorithm \ref{medoid_alg} and the method by \citeauthor{crowdmedian}.
-Of course, both methods have the same running time, which is linear in the number of input statements.
+In case of $errorprob=0$, we also applied GNMDS to the data set providing 10857670 statements as input (corresponding to the eighth measurement in the plots): averaging over 10 runs we obtained an average relative error of 0.28 (which is more than six times larger than the error of Algorithm 1 or the method by \citeauthor{crowdmedian}), where computation took 2.84 hours on average.
+The third plot of Figure~\ref{plots_experiments_median_largenetwork} shows the running times of Algorithm~\ref{medoid_alg} and the method by \citeauthor{crowdmedian} as a function of the number of input statements.
+Both methods have the same running time, which is linear in the number of input statements.
+The plot does not show the running times of GNMDS at the first three measurements.
+These were 110, 860, and 879 seconds in case of $errorprob=0$ and 92, 848, and 898 seconds in case of $errorprob=0.3$.